Remote Access VPN with Pre-Logon

 on a system that a user has not previously logged into, create the Prelogon registry

-entry on the endpoint.You must also pre-deploy additional agent settings such as the default portal IP address and connect method.For more information about registry settings, see Deploy Agent Settings Transparently.
+entry on the endpoint.You must also pre-deploy the default portal IP address.For more information about registry settings, see Deploy Agent Settings Transparently.

 - Locate the GlobalProtect settings in the